×

 Then walk the streets of downtown Amman, tasting the various street foods along the way, including fresh fruit cocktails, Shawarma, Falafel, Knafeh, other sweets and so much more.

-Want to Experience Food and Wine Travel
+Want to Experience Food and Wine Travel in Jordan for Yourself?

 Here’s How to Get Started.